dirigible-io/dirigible-io.github.io/docs-help/docs/development/ide/perspectives/repository.md

 ![Repository Perspective](../../../images/ide_perspective_repository.png)

+!!! caution
-> :warning: _**Caution:** Editing of the file contents via the Repository perspective is not recommended as it can lead to inconsistencies!_
+	Editing of the file contents via the Repository perspective is not recommended as it can lead to inconsistencies!